PippiShao/Networking_Stanford/unit1.md

 3. uses a header checksum to reduce chances of delivering to wrong destination.
 4. allow for new version of IP (ipv4 - 32 bit addresses, ipv6 - 128 bit)
 5. allow for new options to be added.

+## 1.4

+### A Day in the Life of a Packet

+TCP: three way handshake “SYN, SYN-ACK, ACK”.
+    1. sync
+    2. acknowledge the sync
+    3. acknowledge

+To open TCP stream to another program, we need 2 addresses:
+    1. IP address.
+The address the network layer uses to deliver packets to the computer
+    2. TCP port.
+Tells the computer's software which application to deliver data to.

+IP packets between clients and server take hops though routers.
+Router use forwarding table to decide which of its links to sent it out on or to deliver to its own software.

+## 1.5

+### Packet Switching Principle

+Packet Switching

+Packet: a self-contained unit of data that carries info necesary for it to reach its destination.
+Packet Switching: independently for each arriving packet, pick its outgoing link.
+If the link is free, send it. else hold the packet for later.
+Optimization for packet switching: a switch can have a table of destination addresses and the next hop.
+When it receives a packet, it looks up the address in the table, and sends the packet to the appropriate next hop.
+Flow: A collection of datagrams belonging to the same end-to-end communication

+Packet Switching benefits:
+1. simple packet forwarding.
+2. efficient sharing of links.